xperterra/CA-Core/src/pagecontent/profile-patient-notes.md

 ## Telecom
 A Patient may have multiple ways to be contacted with different uses or applicable periods.
 This Patient profile allows multiple contact points (e.g. a telephone number or an email address) by which the individual may be contacted.

-To indicate the preferred way to contact use Patient.telecom.rank attribute ([ContactPoint.rank](https://www.hl7.org/fhir/datatypes.html#contactpoint) component) that specifies a preferred order in which to use a set of contacts.
+To indicate the preferred way to contact use Patient.telecom.rank attribute (i.e., the [ContactPoint.rank](https://www.hl7.org/fhir/datatypes.html#contactpoint) component) that specifies a preferred order in which to use a set of contacts.
 ContactPoints with lower rank values are more preferred than those with higher rank values.

 ## Address
 The Patient profile is provided for use in a Canadian context where some constraint on content is desirable to guarantee the quality of the Canadian address whilst still supporting other type of address (e.g., other countries or UNstructured addresses).